interstar/wchnt/wchnt-lang/doc/construction_phase.md

 Car = :Engine

 are special in the sense that this tells WCHNT that an Engine can only exist as a component of a Car.
-It can therefore see the Car it is part of by being given a default instance variable or attribute called contextCar.
+It can therefore see the Car it is part of, by being given a default instance variable or attribute called theCar.
 (This name is generated automatically)

 This creates the problem of a circularity during construction.
 We can't create the Car without passing it an Engine.
 But we also can't create the Engine without passing it the Car.
-We will solve this with something like a Promise/Future/Thunk like mechanism.
-The construction will initially construct the Engine, passing it an object that represents something to become available later.
-By the time the construction is finished, the Car object will be available.

-Getting this exactly right is still going to be complicated.
-But I think conceptually this will work.
+We've now decided that context-specific classes such as engine will get a setContext() method.

+Because WCHNT is a real language that compiles to Haxe, we can have the types.
+So in the case of Engine, the context, theCar is of type Car.
+And the setContext method takes a Car as argument.

+In the construction we create all the objects and then finally wire the hierarchy of contexts.

 8) Talking of circularity, there's another issue of circularity which we haven't touched on.